Alfredo Bengzon: Career

 In 1993, Bengzon was appointed Dean of the Ateneo Graduate School of Business and Vice President for the Professional Schools of the Ateneo de Manila University.

-His most current positions are President and CEO of The Medical City in Pasig, and Dean of the Ateneo School of Medicine and Public Health (ASMPH).
+His most current positions are President and CEO of The Medical City and Dean of the Ateneo School of Medicine and Public Health (ASMPH).

 Recognition

 In 1989, Bengzon was awarded the degree of Doctor of Science (honoris causa) by the Ateneo de Manila.

 In 1991, he was conferred the Ramon Magsaysay Award.

 In 2010, he was awarded the Lux In Domino Award by the Ateneo de Manila University.

 In 2012, he received the 2012 Lifetime Achievement Award of Asia CEO.